What is an Amortization Schedule?

 Knowing the amortization schedule is helpful in case you decide to refinance your mortgage down the line, since loans are refinanced according to the amount of principal balance due, not the interest due or the total amount paid.

-Use the Amortization Calculator above generate the amortization schedule for any home mortgage or auto loan. simply input the the pricipal, interest rate (as a decimal) and number of months in the loan term.
+Use the Amortization Calculator above generate the amortization schedule for any home mortgage or auto loan.
+Simply input the principal, interest rate (as a decimal) and number of months in the loan term.
 You can use the sample numbers above, or input different values.

 © Had2Know 2010